maharmstone/btrfs/README.md

-WinBtrfs v0.4
+WinBtrfs v0.5
 -------------

 WinBtrfs is a Windows driver for the next-generation Linux filesystem Btrfs.
-The ultimate aim is for it to be feature-complete, but most of the basics are there already.
+The aim is for it to be feature-complete, with only a few features still outstanding.
 It is a reimplementation from scratch, and contains no code from the Linux kernel.
 First, a disclaimer:

 This software is in active development - YOU USE IT AT YOUR OWN RISK.
 I take NO